+The potential bonus for Mr. O'Connor based on this performance target is set forth in the following table.
 The potential bonuses for Messrs.
-O'Connor and Branch based on these performance targets are set forth in the following table.
-The potential bonuses for Messrs.
-Dunaway, Sephton and Nessler were a pro-rata portion of these amounts, based upon targets established by the Compensation Committee.
+Dunaway, Smith, Nguyen and Lyon were a pro-rata portion of these amounts, based upon targets established by the Compensation Committee.